localstack/docs/content/en/references/cross-account-access.md

 Use the `ENFORCE_IAM` [configuration]({{< ref "configuration#iam" >}}) option to enable it.
 {{< /alert >}}

-### EC2 VPCs
+### EC2 Peering

-It is possible to peer VPCs that are in a different region or account than the requester.
+It is possible to create peered VPCs and transit gateway peering attachments that are in a different region or account than the requester.
-Ensure that the `PeerRegion` and `PeerOwnerId` arguments are correctly set when creating VPC peering connections.
+Ensure that the `PeerRegion` and `PeerOwnerId` arguments are correctly set when creating these resources.

 ### KMS keys